-If you’re looking for some help in your job search journey, a recruitment agency can be a great resource.
-A recruitment agency can help you search for jobs that relate to your skill set, apply for roles and secure employment.
-A recruitment agency is likely to require your CV, so write yours beforehand or ask the agency for advice on writing your CV.
+If you’re looking for some help in your job search journey, a recruitment agency can be a helpful resource.
+Recruitment agencies can help you search for jobs that relate to your skill set, apply for roles that interest you and secure employment.
+Some agencies, like The Kingsmen, focus specifically on jobs in fields such as hospitality and construction which are perfect for travellers and working holiday makers.

 Get work along the way

 One of the best things about a working holiday is the freedom.
 If you have a sense of adventure and you’re keen to move around Australia, then it’s possible to find work as you travel.
 Leads could come from anywhere, so keep your ears open around your hostel and keep an eye out for job postings.
 The Australian government has also compiled a Harvest Guide for travellers who want to help pick, harvest and gather produce in Australia’s rural – yet beautiful – farming towns.

 Note: Tourism Australia is not the Australian government visa granting authority.
 The visa granting authority is the Australian Government Department of Home Affairs.
 For up-to-date information, please refer to their website: https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-finder.